jw120/mal/jw-python/README.md

-Try native types

 # To setup

 pip install -r requirements.txt

-What is the difference between EVAL and eval_ast? (why _ast in do?)
+What is the difference between EVAL and eval_ast? (why do instuctions suggest eval_ast in do?)

-Running on mac with python 3.x installed from brew as python3

 Avoid Callable workaround